prebhdevsingh/kaf-familycamp/content/faqs.md

     answer: Yes students are welcome, however Khalsa Family Retreat is geared towards family learning together, so we would encourage to attend alongside your family.
+  - question: How are rooms allocated?
+    answer: Each booking will be provide an ensuite room for their family, which will be pre-allocated before Khalsa Family Retreat and the details emailed to the lead delegate who made the booking.
   - question: What is provided inside the room?
     answer: The rooms will vary depending on the venue we use, but in general you will have beds (bunk beds), an ensuite (generally a bathtub with a